VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > **BharathPersona:** A frequent claim for the CQRS pattern is that it
 > enables you to scale the read-side and write-side independently to
 > support the different usage patterns.
-In the this bounded context, the
+In this bounded context, the
 > number of read operations from the UI is not likely to hugely
 > out-number the write-operations: the bounded context focuses on
 > registrants creating orders.
-Therefore the read-side and the
+Therefore, the read-side and the
 > write-side are deployed to the same Windows Azure worker role rather
 > than to two separate worker roles that could be scaled independently.